 Concrete surfaces exposed to the sun will expand when compared to those on the opposite side of the building.
 This will result in the building moving “away” from the sun.
 Considering that control for concrete formwork needs to be set during the day when solar effects will be at a maximum, this can be a very challenging problem for survey crews to manage throughout their daily tasks.

 Building resonance induces movement in the tower with periods of as little as 10 seconds up to 15 minutes.
 Additionally, wind drag, and crane loads induce random movements with periods of 5 to 15 minutes.
 These compounded dynamic effects cause the building to move from the theoretical vertical axis and oscillate about an offset position.
-An successful survey program has to be designed to tolerate this movement and allow construction to proceed in a continuation of the alignment of the previous levels regardless of these dynamic effects.
+A successful survey program has to be designed to tolerate this movement and allow construction to proceed in a continuation of the alignment of the previous levels regardless of these dynamic effects.

 Long Period Movements

-Uneven Settlement manifests as the load on the foundation increases.
+Uneven settlement manifests as the load on the foundation increases.
 If the settlement is uneven this will cause a corresponding tilt in the tower structure.
-Construction Sequence can also cause the center of mass of the building to move causing a corresponding movement in the structure.
+Construction Sequence can also cause the center of mass of the building to move, causing a corresponding movement in the structure.

 During the planning phase of construction, two issues were paramount:

-- Construction Timeline – Developers secured their first major tenant lease, Salesforce, in 2014.
+Developers secured their first major tenant lease, Salesforce, in 2014.
 Occupying 714,000 square feet, they would be the anchor tenant of the building.
 As such, maintaining a strict construction timeline was imperative.

-Despite all of challenges of precisely aligning a high-rise as it experiences such a broad range of structural movements, BKF’s chosen technology solution from sensemetrics and Leica Geosystems allowed the construction process to proceed on schedule and to tolerance.
+Despite all of the challenges associated with precisely aligning a high-rise as it experiences such a broad range of structural movements, BKF’s chosen technology solution from sensemetrics and Leica Geosystems allowed the construction process to proceed on schedule and to tolerance.
 It also provided real-time survey control for project surveyors and trades layout crews to precisely position components at the working level without the need to tie to external control points off structure, greatly increasing the productivity of all survey processes at elevation.